grshankar/dscripts/README.md

 # dscripts
-So far this is a repository for bulk of python scripts for data science.
+So far this is a repository for bulk of Python scripts for data science.

 It started after Girija Ravishankar persuaded me to take part in one of the Kaggle challenges 'for fun of learning'.